marcglasberg/async_redux/README.md

     // Change the state with the downloaded information. if (response.statusCode == 200) return response.body;

-    // When you throw errors of type `UserException`, a dialog
+    // When you throw errors of type `UserException`, a dialog (or other UI)
     // will open automatically, showing the error message to the user.
     // The `.i18n` after the string translates it to the user language. else throw UserException('Failed to load data.'.i18n);